vromao/angular-studies/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

+**OBS: The main focus of this repository is to serve as reference material for me.
+The focus is not to have beautiful code here, but code to study!**

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.